inko-lang/inko/docs/source/getting-started/traits.md

 }
 ---

-Unlike many other languages with classes, Inko doesn't support class inheritance.
-Instead, code is shared between classes using "traits".
-Traits are essentially blueprints for classes, specifying what methods must be implemented and/or providing default implementations of methods a class may wish to override.
+Inko types doesn't support type inheritance.
+Instead, code is shared between types using "traits".
+Traits are essentially blueprints for types, specifying what methods must be implemented and/or providing default implementations of methods a type may wish to override.

-Let's say we want to convert different class instances into strings.
+Let's say we want to convert different type instances into strings.
 We can do so using traits:

 ```inko